quantiacs/documentation/en/source/user_guide/optimization.md

 ### Stats to weight

-If you for example want to optimize over Equity instead of Sharpe Ratio, you can define a function:
+If you want to optimize over Equity instead of Sharpe Ratio, for example, define a function like this:
 ```Python
 import math
 def stats_to_weight_equity(stat):